-Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 Hash value of the Issuer Public Key Subject Key Identifier Required FALSE The SHA-1 Hash value of the Subject Public Key CRL Distribution Points Required FALSE The URL of CARLs announced by eCA Authority Information Access Required FALSE Two items included in this extension: The URL to download the self-signed certificate of eCA The URL of OCSP services provided by eCA Certificate Policies Required FALSE The following two items shall be included in this extension.
-The policy qualifier in this extension may be used to mark the published URL of this CPS
+Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 hash value of the new (old) root CA's public key.
+Subject Key Identifier Required FALSE The SHA-1 hash value of the old (new) root CA's public key.
+CRL Distribution Points Required FALSE The HTTP URL of the new (old) root CA's CRL service.
+Authority Information Access Required FALSE Two items of information included in this extension: The HTTP URL of the new (old) root CA's certificate.
+The HTTP URL of the new (old) root CA's OCSP responder.
+Certificate Policies Required FALSE The following two items of information shall be included in this extension.
+The policy qualifier field in this extension may

-Extension Necessity Criticality Description as needed: All CP OIDs defined in the ePKI CP.
-All CP OIDs defined by CA/Browser Forum referenced in the ePKI CP.
-Key Usage Required TRUE The content in this extension shall be identical to the content of key usage extension in the self-signed certificate.
+Extension Necessity Criticality Description be used as needed.
+When using this field, it may contain a CPS pointer qualifier that points to this CPS.
+All CP OIDs defined in the ePKI CP. ➤ All the CA/Browser Forum-assigned OID(s) referenced in the ePKI CP.
+Key Usage Required TRUE The content in this extension shall be identical to the content of the key usage extension in the new (old) root CA's self-signed certificate.
 Basic Constraints Required TRUE Subject Type=CA Path Length Constraint=None